 Teachers will highlight the objective in green, orange or pink highlighter pen.
 Work is marked in blue pen.
 If children have made an error, they should correct in purple pen.
-Next steps should be given by staff at least once per week and children should respond to these in purple.
-Next steps should consolidate, correct or move the learning forward.
+The priority will be on 'in the moment' oral feedback, rather than lengthy next-steps.